cdominitz/web-development/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or feedback, please contact [Your Name](mailto:cdominitz@gmail.com).
+For any inquiries or feedback, please contact [Calista Dominitz](mailto:cdominitz@gmail.com).